 From content planning to recycling, via production and good management, what stages does your marketing content follow throughout its lifecycle?
 Have you ever thought about optimizing it?
 This is what we propose in this guide, to boost efficiency while having a positive impact!

-Your images, videos, sound recording and social media template are the cornerstone of your digital strategy.
+Your images, videos, sound recordings and social media templates are the cornerstone of your digital strategy.
 To get the most value from them, you need optimal lifecycle management, from planning to archiving, from production to organization and distribution… among other things!

 All your content, existing or new, fits into one of these phases.
 We will see below what each one involves.